 Each populated ontology was split into samples of 3000 random individuals, which are then sequentially subjected to the analysing queries.
 To simulate an RDF stream scenario, the individuals of the ontology are queued (and dequeued when necessary) into the sliding window one at a time.
 Queries are executed over the sliding window, guaranteeing they never have access to all existing individuals in the ontology simultaneously and therefore operate under the original restrictions of the TICO solution.
-For performance reasons, only the properties that displayed the characteristics mentioned above were analysed: as it is impossible for a property to employ all property axioms simultaneously, they can serve as counterexamples for those they do not display.
+Because it is not possible for one property to employ all property axioms simultaneously, we can restrict the analysis to only individuals that make use of the properties shown in Table 6 for performance reasons - and individuals that work as confirmations for those properties can work as counterexamples for others.

 For the purposes of this work, a modified version of the queries described in [23] are used as confirmation queries, in which the differences account for the streaming nature of the use case and the granularity of the search (here at the individual level and not at the triple level).
 Two different types of queries can be used for each property axiom: the confirmation queries (CQ), which ascertain if a property axiom could be present, and the negation queries (NQ), which ascertain the opposite.
 Each class of query (CQ or NQ) provides its own confusion matrix, and the meaning of their solutions varies depending on whether the true class corresponds to the existence or non-existence of the axiom.
-This reasoning is illustrated in Table 8.
+This reasoning is illustrated in Table 7.

-Table 8 - Confusion Matrix and respective query results
+Table 7 - Confusion Matrix and respective query results